nodunayo/cv/README.md

 ###Pivotal Labs
 ####January 2014 - Present

-* Working as a Software Engineer in Pivotal Labs' London office
+* Working as a Software Engineer and Agile Consultant in Pivotal Labs' London office
 * Currently on the Cloud Foundry Data Services team